-Editorials in favor of legal rights for the detainees appeared in 98 of the top 100 U.S. newspapers.
-Eight of 12 prisoners have been released since the work began.
+Over time, editorials in favor of legal rights for the detainees appeared in 98 of the top 100 US newspapers and as pressure built, all but one were rendered and released.